aeszyman/ARTH312/syllabus.md

 ###### Week 4
 #### September 16: European Culture in the New Millennium
 * Andreas Petzold, "The Definition of Romanesque Art," in _Romanesque Art_ (Prentice Hall, 1995), 6-23.
 [Course Reserve](https://librarycat.richmond.edu/vwebv/enterCourseReserve.do)
-* _Hidden Brain_ by Shankar Vedantam: [Facts Aren't Enough: The Psychology of False Beliefs](https://www.npr.org/player/embed/743195213/743559544).
-Listen from 19:55 to 29:10.
-What is this podcast about?
-Why do you think I have assigned it in this course?
 * Assignment 2: Analytical Summary of "The Definition of Romanesque Art"
 * Recommended background reading: Lawrence Nees, _Early Medieval Art_ (Oxford University Press, 2002), 212-244.
 * Bernard of Clairvaux, _Apologia_ XII.28-30 ("On paintings and sculptures and silver and gold in monasteries").
 Translated by Conrad Rudolph, _The "Things of Greater Importance": Bernard of Clairvaux's_ Apologia _and the Medieval Attitude toward Art_ (Philadelphia: University of Pennsylvania Press, 1990), 279-285.